Code-Institute-Submissions/story-chain/README.md

 * As a user, I want to be able to delete my account.

 ### Site owner goals ###
+* To have an appealing website that writes use to write stories.
+* To have a great functionality so the user feels like this website enables them to practice writing or just enjoy reading what other user have wrote.
+* To make the website more personal, by having everything the user has written, be on display on their profile page.

 ## User Requirements and Expectations
 ### Requirements ###